Shikani Speaking Valve™ (SSV)

 The Shikani HME™ has a highly efficient hygroscopic media made of porous reticulated ester-type polyurethane foam that is impregnated with calcium chloride, which traps moisture and heat, and provides a very effective filter from unwanted particles.

 The increase in efficiency associated with the Shikani HME™ allows the device to be lighter, more compact, and more discreet relative to the existing traditional HMEs on the market.
 It is important to note that whether placed directly onto the inner cannula of the tracheostomy tube or used in conjunction with the Shikani Speaking Valve™, the Shikani HME™ does not add significant airway resistance.
-Importantly, the Shikani HME™’s design results in enhanced heat transfer and moisture/humidity retention within the body of the HME, while allowing for a smaller size profile relative to other HMEs on the market.
+Importantly, the Shikani HME™’s design results in enhanced moisture/humidity retention within the body of the HME, while allowing for a smaller size profile relative to other HMEs on the market.

 Shikani Speaking Valve™ Lanyard